otterlover24/IT5007-proj/README.md

 ### TS TODO
 - Create watchlist
+	- {DONE} Add ticker to watchlist of user
+	- Check that ticker is valid
+	- Delete ticker from watchlist of user
 - Get quotes as at historical point
 	- Chart up to time point
 - Transactions